JuBiotech/Supplement-to-Stratmann-et-al.-Bioinformatics-2025/README.md

-# Online Supplementary Information for 13CFLUX -- Third generation high-performance simulator for <sup>13</sup>C metabolic flux analysis
+# Online Supplementary Information for 13CFLUX -- Third generation high-performance engine for isotopically (non)stationary <sup>13</sup>C metabolic flux analysis

 With this script you will be able to reproduce figures and data from the Supplementary information.